3dmol/3Dmol.js/README.md

 **What are your future plans for 3Dmol.js?**

-Our focus is on developing 3Dmol.js as a high-performance, modern library.
+Due to limited resources, our focus is on developing 3Dmol.js as a molecular viewer library, rather than a full featured cheminformatics/bioinformatics toolkit.
-For instance, adding support for WebGL 2.0 has a higher priority than improving the hosted viewer to support editing.
-We are very interested in receiving feature requests and collaborating on web applications.
+ For example, adding support for WebGL 2.0 has a higher priority than adding editing functionality to the hosted viewer.
+  We hope others use 3Dmol.js as a building block for such web applications and look forward to collaborating with web developers to deliver the visualization functionality needed to enable them.
+Of course, if additional resources become available we may expand the scope of our efforts.
+However, the goal is to keep the core of 3Dmol.js as small as possible and focused on visualization.

 **Are you planning on supporting additional file formats?**